-St Austell to Falmouth as the crow flies
+Figure 19 - St. Austell to Falmouth as the crow flies

 Measurement can continue to points C, D and so on.
-This enables you to follow a twisting route by pressing [ACTION] at a number of points along the way.
-Obviously you can choose how accurately you want this line to be drawn and calculated.
+This enables you to follow a twisting route by pressing [ACTION] at many points along the way.
+Obviously, you can choose how accurately you want this line to be drawn and calculated.

-St Austell to Falmouth following the road
+Figure 20 - St. Austell to Falmouth following the road

-The accuracy of your calculation will also depend on the resolution of the micro screen and the accuracy of registration between the video disc player and the micro (see Chapter 3).
+The accuracy of your calculation will also depend on the resolution of the micro screen and the accuracy of registration between the video disc player and the micro (see the section "Controlling the system").
 This is reflected in the conservative number of significant figures given in the message area.
 Calculations should always be checked by traditional means where important conclusions need to be drawn.